andreasmhallberg/readingnotes/README.md

 Lists and tables are sometimes quoted in markdown format.

+Subheadings (`##` in markdown) is only used on long notes to improve readability, typically reflecting chapters in book-length sources.

 ### Keywords

 At the end of each file one or more keywords are listed.
 Each keyword begins with `@` and is on a new line.
 See the file [`keywords.md`](https://github.com/andreasmhallberg/readingnotes/blob/master/Keywords.md) for a list of keywords.